 As a Compliance Support Company we provide guidance and support to Regulated Businesses (you) so that you can meet your legal obligations under the Financial Conduct Authority (FCA).

 Ecompli (UK) Limited is committed to protecting the privacy and confidentiality of all individuals and takes its responsibilities regarding the security of data very seriously.
 We abide by the rules of the General Data Protection Regulation (GDPR) upheld by the Information Commissioner Officer (ICO).
 This includes processing any personal data lawfully, fairly and in a transparent manner.

-Ecompli (UK) Limited, Moreton House, 16 Trident Park, Trident Way, Blackburn, Lancashire.
-BB1 3NU is the Data Controller.
+Ecompli (UK) Ltd, Business First Business Centre, Davyfield Road, Blackburn, Lancashire, BB1 2QY is the Data Controller.
 However, where you supply us data to review, such as a client file or carry out due diligence on your behalf we will do so as the Data Processor.

 Where you require us to review client files you must gain explicit consent from your customer to pass their data to us and explain our respective Privacy Notices to customers to ensure fair and lawful processing.
 As mentioned we will be data processors of the data passed to us and we will process that data in accordance with your instructions as data controller.
 We may only use the data outside of your instructions to comply with our legal responsibilities or upon receipt of a legally valid request from your regulator or appropriate authorities.